Blackpool Council: History

 Blackpool's first elected local authority was the Layton with Warbreck Local Board, established in 1851 and named after the historic township that included the nascent town of Blackpool.
 The board was renamed the Blackpool Local Board in 1868.
 In 1876 the district was elevated to become a municipal borough, governed by a body formally called the "mayor, aldermen and burgesses of the borough of Blackpool", but generally known as the corporation, town council or borough council.

 From 1904 to 1974, Blackpool was a county borough, independent from Lancashire County Council, whilst remaining part of the geographical county of Lancashire.
 In 1974 Blackpool was reconstituted as a non-metropolitan district under the Local Government Act 1972.
 It kept the same boundaries, but became a lower tier district authority with the county council providing county-level services to the town again.

 The council became a unitary authority on 1 April 1998.
 The way the change was implemented was to create a new non-metropolitan county of Blackpool covering the same area as the borough, but with no separate county council; instead, the existing borough council took on county council functions.
 Blackpool remains part of the ceremonial county of Lancashire for the purposes of lieutenancy.

 In 2025, the council became a member of the new Lancashire Combined County Authority.

+In July 2026, the UK Government announced that Blackpool Council will be abolished as part of a local government reorganisation in Lancashire.
+Subject to Parliamentary approval, the council will cease to exist on 1 April 2028, when it will be replaced by the new Fylde Coast unitary authority (covering Fylde, Wyre, and Blackpool).
+Shadow elections for the new unitary councils are scheduled for May 2027.